ADGEfficiency/programming-resources/programming.md

 ## What makes code good?

+Readability
+- style
+- in Python this means PEP8

 Length

 Dependencies

-Style

 Functional decomposition

 ## Symptoms of bad code

-(rigid, fragile, not reusable)
+Rigid, fragile, not reusable

 Rigidity
 - when you touch the code you need to modify massive amounts of other code to come into consistency with this change